 Or alternatively, they can share relevant content that speaks to common pain points encountered at various stages of the sales funnel.
 That way, they can nurture multiple leads through a single email campaign or social post.

-Lead nurturing becomes a simple task when your company builds up a catalog of quality content assets, from eBooks and infographics to explainer videos and case studies.
+Lead nurturing becomes a simple task when your company builds up a catalog of quality digital assets, from eBooks and infographics to explainer videos and case studies.

 5. Sharing Content Makes Your Sales Team More Efficient